 So why is this little novella relevant?
 Flatland was a speculative consideration on the nature of being which introduced to the inhabitants of a two-dimensional world a third dimension.
 Thusly, we must ask ourselves is our current perception of reality illusory?
 Are there other dimensions waiting to be explored?
-We don’t know, but we sure do find it amusing how crazed the women are in Flatland!
+Let’s take a look.

 Flatland: A Romance of Many Dimensions

 This unique novella showcases life in a two-dimensional world, which is somewhat unthinkable for us perverts in the three-dimensional world.
 However, most of us have played something such as Super Mario Bros.
 3 at some stage in our lives, so this is what we’ve all forced poor old Mario through on one of those exhilarating adventures.

 If anything, this book is a scientific consideration on reality – it represents a moment in history when physics was about to make leaps and bounds.

 Human understanding of the nature of existence went zooming forward a few decades after this little book was written, but Flatland is the moment in time when everything hadn’t quite connected and reality could really have gone off on a bizarre tangent.

 The personable narrator, A. Square, introduces us to his bizarre world in the first half of the tale, showing us how his peers are able to make stuff out when all you can essentially see are a batch of lines.